robertoleonecicognani/Online-Reactable/README_CMRM.md

 ![Screenshot (593)](https://user-images.githubusercontent.com/82660558/127183126-6eb072e9-84c1-4e9d-91cc-8226d4739923.png)

 The first one is the biggest and has a logo on it (“Cantus Firmus”) and its purpose is to reproduce a Cantus Firmus.
 Clicking on this button, a fixed melody from the Online Reactable's set starts playing.
-When this happens, the button toggles to an active state and turns from blue to red.<br>
+When this happens, the button toggles to an active state and turns from blue to red.
+If clicked again it will stop play playing, reset to a non active state and turn blue as before.<br>

 The switch button is the arrow in a green square, next to the previous one.
 Clicking on it, the current “Cantus Firmus” is changed with another one in the set.<br>

-The user can also choose the species of the counterpoint which he wants to associate the Cantus Firmus with by clicking the corresponding button.
-Intiutively, button 1 is corresponds to the first species, button 2 to the second, button 3 to the third and button 4 to the fourth.<br>
+The user can also choose the species of the counterpoint which he wants to associate the Cantus Firmus with by clicking the corresponding button among the numered four ones.
+Intiutively, button 1 is corresponds to the first species, button 2 to the second, and so on.<br>
-When a button is clicked it gets active and starts playing the counterpoint.
-Active buttons become red, as they are clicked again on they instead turn black and stop playing.
-Only one button can be active at the time, which means that if a button is clicked after another one, the previous stops working and the species of counterpoint produces changed.
+Again, when one of these four objects is clicked, it gets active, becomes red and starts playing the counterpoint.
+As they are clicked another time they instead turn inactive and black and they stop playing.
+Only one of the four can be used at the time.
+This means that if a button is clicked after another one, the previous stops working and the produced species of counterpoint changed.

 ## Files
 _Web Reactable_ is composed of: